-Deductible expenses are expenses that are attributed to the investment income.
+Deductible expenses are expenses that are attributed to investment income.
 These may be incurred directly, indirectly, or in accordance with statutory and regulatory provisions.
 Indirect expenses are capped at 5% of the total investment income.

 The allowable development costs include land cost, stamp duty, property tax, construction cost, architect fee, differential premium, development charge and financing cost.
 Marketing and promotional expenses are deductible in the year in which they are incurred.

-Moreover, income derived from construction contracts are to be recognised using the percentage of completion method.
+Moreover, income derived from construction contracts is to be recognised using the percentage of completion method.
 This means that the revenue and costs associated with a particular YA is determined by the stage of completion at the end of that YA only.

 A company may receive different streams of income taxable at different tax rates, i.e. the prevailing corporate tax rate and concessionary tax rates.
 Common mistakes to avoid here include: